GlompAI/discordlm/ONBOARDING.md

 *   **Libraries**:
     *   `discord.js`: For interacting with the Discord API.
     *   `@google/generative-ai`: For interacting with the Google Generative AI API.
+    *   `openai`: For interacting with OpenAI-compatible APIs.
+    *   `ollama`: For interacting with the Ollama API.
 *   **Containerization**: Docker
 *   **Orchestration**: Kubernetes (K3s)
 *   **CI/CD**: GitHub Actions